glennsarti/glennsarti.github.io/_posts/2017-07-05-puppet-ruby-facts.md

       require 'win32ole'
 ```

-Much like in PowerShell or C# we need to import modules (or gems for ruby) into our code.
+Much like in PowerShell or C#, we need to import modules (or gems for ruby) into our code.
 We do this with the `require` statement.
 This enables us to use the WIN32OLE object on later lines.

 ``` ruby
       wmi = WIN32OLE.connect("winmgmts:\\\\.\\root\\cimv2")